rexjrs/nodeapp/readme.md

 ], res)
 ```

-## Built in Auth and Auth Middleware
+## Built in Auth and Auth Middleware (Requires a MySQL database and Default Tables)

 1. Example usage
 2. Login